roachhd/roachhd.github.io/_posts/2024-07-27-9-Promises-for-a-life-well-lived.md

 > “Pay close attention to people who don’t clap when you win.” - Leonardo DiCaprio

-5. **I promise to be so strong that nothing can disturb my peace of mind.**
+Promise 5. **I promise to be so strong that nothing can disturb my peace of mind.**

 There’s a beautiful quote I love: